Q: What is your training philosophy?

 - Counterconditioning & Desensitization

+Dogs respond very positively to modes of communication that provide clarity.
 If a tool supports better understanding of handler intent, I’m all for it!
-But I also believe in completely phasing out tools whenever possible…
+But I also believe in completely phasing out tools whenever possible.

 Ideally, dogs learn to follow their leader because they are simply accustomed to doing so and love to work with us – NOT due to fear of punishment or bribery with treats.